 - Only US-based companies can raise money using an Investment Crowdfunding platform.

 I am not in the U.S. Can I invest?

 Regulation Crowdfunding does not prohibit non-U.S. investors from investing in offerings made under this law.
 However, if a business offers an investment opportunity to and/or accepts an investment from a resident of another country, it is possible that this would be in violation of that country’s investor protection or other laws.
 Therefore, non-U.S. investors may only invest in offerings on this site if both the company making the offering and the investor have completed due diligence to ensure that the investment is compliant with all applicable non-U.S. laws.

 What payment methods are accepted?

 Acceptable payment methods for investors are ACH (electronic check) or wire transfer.
-If a company chooses to do so, it may accept Bitcoin or Ethereum currencies.
+If a company chooses to do so, it may accept credit cards, and self-directed IRAs, or allow funding via Bitcoin or Ethereum currencies.

 When do companies receive investment funds?

-All Companies raising money on Crowdfund Mainstreet will be required to set a minimum amount of capital that must be raised for its campaign to be successful.
+All Companies raising money on Crowdfund Mainstreet or other trade names will be required to set a minimum amount of capital that must be raised for their campaign to be successful.
 Each Company must reach its minimum by the end of the campaign in order to receive the funds at the close of the campaign.